 In 1969, The Who – one of the loudest and most controversial rock bands of all time – brought out their smash-hit rock opera Tommy.
 The lead character, Tommy, is unable to see, speak or hear – but despite these disadvantages, Tommy is able to use his personal superpower – winning at pinball – to become a superstar.
 As the immortal lines of the song Pinball Wizard go, “That deaf dumb and blind kid sure plays a mean pinball.”
-World-famous teenage activist Greta Thunberg has also gone on record to say that far from being a disadvantage, autism has made a positive difference to her life.
+World-famous activist Greta Thunberg has also gone on record to say that far from being a disadvantage, autism has made a positive difference to her life.
 She tweeted, “I have Asperger’s and that means I’m sometimes a bit different from the norm.
 And — given the right circumstances — being different is a superpower.”
-Today the Swedish celebrity is an inspiration to millions of differently abled teenagers around the world.
+Today the Swedish celebrity is an inspiration to millions of differently abled around the world.
 Now science is revealing that autism can also be a superpower in a very different dimension – gambling.

 Hot hands lose